-We all face prejudice at some point in our lives, whether it be racism, sexism or simply being bullied for being different.
+We all face prejudice at some point in our lives, whether it be racism, sexism, or simply being bullied for being different.
 The X-Men face this very conflict head-on as mutants outcast from humanity.
-While mutants like Magneto chose to make the world their enemy, Professor X, and his trusty followers decided to turn their differences into a positive and set out to prove that they are worthy of being called human.
+While mutants like Magneto chose to make the world their enemy, Professor X and his trusty followers decided to turn their differences into a positive and set out to prove that they are worthy of being called human.
 The X-Men teach us to accept who we are and not to let fear, anger and resentment drive our decisions.

 3. Turn your flaws into good qualities – The Hulk

 The Hulk has the world’s craziest temper.
 You won’t like him when he is angry.
 In the comics, Bruce Banner first tries his utmost to control his anger, but eventually, he gives in and uses the beast called The Hulk to serve mankind.
-While it may be imported to control our anger, sometimes… just sometimes… these bad qualities can be used for the greater good.
+While it may be important to control our anger, sometimes… just sometimes… these bad qualities can be used for the greater good.
 Maybe there is a Hulk in all of us.
 We just need to channel the negative energy into doing something positive.

-4. Accept responsibility – Spider-man
+4. Accept responsibility – Spider-Man

 Who can forget the over-quoted words of a dying Uncle Ben?
 “With great power comes great responsibility.”
 These are words of wisdom Spidey takes to heart and lives by – his credo.
-As we gain power we have the opportunity to make decisions that shape the world we live in.
+As we gain power, we have the opportunity to make decisions that shape the world we live in.
 Sometimes they are selfish and short-sighted.
 But great leaders in the world know that responsibility requires the opposite – generosity and thoughtfulness.
-No matter what happens in Spider-man’s world, he remains humble and lives by his uncle’s words.
+No matter what happens in Spider-Man’s world, he remains humble and lives by his uncle’s words.

 6. You are never truly alone – Superman

-How many of us have ever felt alone, or isolated, or different?
-Despite believing that he is the only remaining Kryptonian left in the universe, orphaned Clark Kent finds strength in his companionship with family, friends and ultimately his love interest, Lois Lane.
+How many of us have ever felt alone, isolated, or different?
+Despite believing that he is the only remaining Kryptonian left in the universe, orphaned Clark Kent finds strength in his companionship with family, friends and ultimately, his love interest, Lois Lane.
 Superman teaches us that despite feeling downtrodden, weak and unappreciated, we are never truly alone or alienated.
 When he does good by saving and helping others, Superman feels part of a larger community.
 And even when he does fly off to his Fortress of Solitude to be alone, he is able to call on Jor’el for advice and inspiration.
 “You will travel far, my little Kal-El.
 But we will never leave you… even in the face of our death.”